ricohasgithub/ricohasgithub/README.md

 ### Hello Everybody! 👋

 Apparently you can make ReadMe bios on Github now, which is pretty wild.
-I'm Rico Zhu (he/him/his), a freshman at Duke University who loves to learn and program!
+I'm Rico Zhu (he/him/his), a sophomore at Duke University who loves to learn and program!
 I'm currently working on a few personal projects, but definitely feel free to [ping me](mailto:rico.zhu@duke.edu "my email") if you want to collaborate!
 <!--
 **ricohasgithub/ricohasgithub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.